-As an example, we illustrate in Fig. 4 the numbers of initial arrivals, initial arrivals plus retransmissions, and successful detections within an RA slot under a traffic burst of 10 s based on 30k devices and 54 preambles [43].
+As an example, we illustrate in Fig. 4 the numbers of initial arrivals, initial arrivals plus retransmissions, and successful detections within an RA slot under 325 a traffic burst of 10 sec based on 30k devices and 54 preambles [43].
 It is clear that the actual number of arrivals consisting of both initial arrivals and retransmissions is much higher than the initial arrivals itself.
-With such bursty traffic arrivals, the number of devices competing for access in an RA slot is unusually high and providing URLLC services in such a scenario is a challenging task since GF based access schemes which were discussed in Section 2.2 above would result in high
+With such bursty traffic arrivals, the number of devices competing for access in an RA slot is unusually high and providing URLLC services in such a scenario is a challenging task since GF based access schemes which were discussed in Subsec.
+2.2 above would result in high collisions.
+For this reason, the proposed schemes in this paper focus on grant-based initial access instead of GF transmissions and radio resource allocation.
+Later on in Subsec.7.6, we provide a brief comparison of our schemes versus a GF scheme.